abin24/Surface-Inspection-defect-detection-dataset/README.md

-# Surface defect datasets #

-Resherchers of surface defect often suffer from the lack of the corresponding dataset.
+Researchers of surface defect often suffer from the lack of the corresponding dataset.
 Thanks to the data provider's generous support, we can collect these datasets.

 You can download some of these datasets which are modified by us, they are in the zip files in this project.
-Others datasets you can vist the links we provide.
+Others datasets you can visit the links we provide.

-**The image datasets are only for academic research, no commercial purposes is allowed.
+**The image datasets are only for academic research, no commercial purposes are allowed.
 If you use any datasets, please cite the paper of the corresponding  provider!!!**

 There are several different surfaces, each surface contains one or several defects.
 For image segmentation, object detection, saliency detection, classification, etc.